Ensure Equal Rights for Food and Farm Workers

 Background

-In many rural regions, farm and food system work is one of the primary employment options.
-Federal law exempts agriculture workers from basic workplace protections, and most states follow that precedent.
-Given that most food and agriculture workers are people of color, the exemption disproportionately harms Black and brown people.
 Food and farmworkers have long been on the front lines of disasters.
-From COVID-19 to climate events, farmworkers often lack protections from both ongoing workplace dangers and disasters.[3]
-Policy at both the federal and state level has attempted to provide some protections from issues like extreme heat, smoke, and weather events, but more protections are needed.
-Laws and regulations are also needed to protect food and farmworkers from toxic chemicals and pesticides, which put female farmworkers at increased risk,[4] as exposure can impact reproductive health.[5]
-Meatpacking plants and other companies are also increasingly using forced and unpaid labor by incarcerated people,[6] citing labor shortages.
+From COVID-19 to climate events, farmworkers often lack protections from both ongoing workplace dangers and disasters.[6]
+Policy efforts at both the federal and state level have provided some protections from extreme heat, smoke, and weather events, but more is needed, as are protections from toxic chemicals and pesticides.
+Pesticides can be especially dangerous for female farmworkers,[7] as exposure can impact reproductive health.[8]
+Citing labor shortages, meatpackers and other companies have increasingly used forced and unpaid labor by incarcerated people in recent years.[9]
 Federal law bans products produced by prison labor from interstate commerce, but agricultural products are exempt.
-Some states have tried to make it easier for companies to use penal labor,[7] while some companies have pitched unpaid work in a processing plant as a rehabilitation program for inmates.[8]
-[1] Willingham, Caius Z. “Rural Workers of Color Need a $15 Federal Minimum Wage.”
-Center for American Progress, 3 July 2019, https://www.americanprogress.org/article/rural-workers-color-need-15-federal-minimum-wage/.
-[2] Economic Policy Institute.
-Minimum Wage Tracker. https://www.epi.org/minimum-wage-tracker/.
-[3] Nargi, Lela.
+Some states have tried to expand opportunities for prison labor,[10] while some companies have pitched unpaid work in a processing plant as a rehabilitation program for inmates.[11]
+These efforts should be opposed at all levels.
+Finally, even child labor is back on the table in some states, as legislatures have sought to weaken child labor laws.
+Worker safety exemptions in agriculture make it one of the most dangerous sectors for children.[12]
+In 2023, seven bills to weaken child labor protections were introduced in six states (Iowa, Minnesota, Missouri, Nebraska, Ohio, and South Dakota).
+In Arkansas, a bill repealing restrictions on work for 14- and 15-year-olds has now been signed into law, and a Minnesota bill sought to allow children as young as 16 to work on construction sites.
+Ten states have introduced, considered, or passed legislation rolling back protections for young workers in just the past two years.[13]
+For more, please see SiX’s 2024 report, How States Can Stop the Corporate Campaign To Roll Back Child Labor Protections.
+[1] U.S. Department of Labor.
+National Agricultural Workers Survey 2021-2022. https://www.dol.gov/sites/dolgov/files/ETA/naws/pdfs/NAWS%20Research%20Report%2017.pdf [2] “Tending to America’s Food Supply: The Essential Role of Immigrants in America’s Meat and Dairy Industries.”
+American Immigration Council, 5 July 2022, www.americanimmigrationcouncil.org/research/tending-americas-food-supply-meat-dairy-industries.
+[3] Samantha Mikolajczyk.
+“Collective Bargaining Rights for Farmworkers.”
+National Agricultural Law Center, 14 July 2022, nationalaglawcenter.org/collective-bargaining-rights-for-farmworkers.
+[4] Economic Policy Institute.
+Minimum Wage Tracker.
+1 Jan.
+2025 https://www.epi.org/minimum-wage-tracker/.
+[5] Willingham, Caius Z. “Rural Workers of Color Need a $15 Federal Minimum Wage.”
+Center for American Progress, 1 Sep.
+2021, https://www.americanprogress.org/article/rural-workers-color-need-15-federal-minimum-wage/.
+[6] Nargi, Lela.
 “Climate Change Has Direct Negative Impacts on Farmworker Health.”
 The Counter, 30 Mar.
 2021, https://thecounter.org/climate-change-direct-negative-impacts-farmworker-health/.
-[4] Bauer, Mary, and Mónica Ramírez.
+[7] Bauer, Mary, and Mónica Ramírez.
 “Injustice On Our Plates: Immigrant Women in the U.S. Food Industry.”
 Southern Poverty Law Center, 8 Nov.
 2010, https://www.splcenter.org/20101107/injustice-our-plates.
-[5] Tagawa, Kayo, et al. “Cancer Incidence in Agricultural Workers: Findings from an International Consortium of Agricultural Cohort Studies (AGRICOH).”
+[8] Tagawa, Kayo, et al. “Cancer Incidence in Agricultural Workers: Findings from an International Consortium of Agricultural Cohort Studies (AGRICOH).”
 Environment International, vol. 157, 21 Aug.
 2021, https://www.sciencedirect.com/science/article/pii/S0160412021004505?via%3Dihub.
-[6] Brown, H. Claire.
+[9] Brown, H. Claire.
 “How Corporations Buy – and Sell – Food Made with Prison Labor.”
-The Counter, 9 Sept.
+The Counter, 9 Sep.
 2021, https://thecounter.org/how-corporations-buy-and-sell-food-made-with-prison-labor/.
-[7] Brown, Nathan.
+[10] Brown, Nathan.
 “Lawmakers to Vote Wednesday on Prison Labor Bill.”
 Idaho Press, 3 Feb.
 2020, https://www.idahopress.com/news/local/lawmakers-to-vote-wednesday-on-prison-labor-bill/article_c882d79a-ae8f-552d-b95d-55ff1df17fdf.html.
-[8] Harris, Amy Julia, and Shoshana Walter.
+[11] Harris, Amy Julia, and Shoshana Walter.
 “Rehab Scam: Defendants in Court-Ordered Rehab Work for Free.”
 Reveal, 30 June 2021, https://revealnews.org/article/they-thought-they-were-going-to-rehab-they-ended-up-in-chicken-plants/.
+[12] “The US Should End Child Labor in Agriculture.”
+Human Rights Watch, 4 May 2023, www.hrw.org/news/2023/05/04/us-should-end-child-labor-agriculture.
+[13] “Child Labor Laws Are Under Attack in States Across the Country: Amid Increasing Child Labor Violations, Lawmakers Must Act to Strengthen Standards.”
+Economic Policy Institute, www.epi.org/publication/child-labor-laws-under-attack.

-State Policy Priorities
+Policy Priorities

-- Provide agriculture workers basic labor rights, including minimum wage, overtime pay, and the right to organize.
+- State: Provide agriculture workers basic labor rights, including minimum wage, overtime pay, and the right to organize.

-- Protect workers from dangerous working conditions, including COVID-19, and weather such as heat and wildfire smoke, which will get worse in a warming climate.
+- State: Protect workers from dangerous working conditions, including COVID-19, and weather such as heat and wildfire smoke, which will get worse in a warming climate.

 State Examples